If your Southern Australia itinerary includes a stop in Adelaide, you should definitely consider adding a trip to the nearby Kangaroo Island.

 For your best chance of finding platypuses on Kangaroo Island, head to the Platypus Waterholes Walk in Flinders Chase.
 Along the path, there are plenty of viewing platforms where visitors can wait and try to spot a platypus.
 While they are relatively rare, platypuses are most likely to be seen at dawn and dusk.

-We stopped at the Platypus Waterhole during our Flinders Chase Focus Tour and although we weren’t lucky enough to see a platypus, we still enjoyed learning about their life and their habitat during this walk.
+We stopped at the Platypus Waterhole during our Flinders Chase Focus Tour, and although we weren’t lucky enough to see a platypus, we still enjoyed learning about their life and their habitat during this walk.

 Fur Seals

-Our time at the Seal Bay Conservation Area was really special as we were able to get within 10-20 feet.
+Our time at the Seal Bay Conservation Park was really special as we were able to get within 10-20 feet.
 They truly are the owners of this beach and their conservation comes first in this part of the island.

 Luckily, as we were a part of the guided tour with Exceptional Kangaroo Island, we were able to get closer to the seals and enjoy observing them up close.
 They are such cute creatures!